Pension Funds in Australia

 Superannuation funds did exist before 1992, but they were available to less than half of the working population and had many constraints.

-His dissatisfaction with the arrangements led Sword to help establish in 1978 pension fund LUCRF, of which he became the founding Chief Executive Officer.
+Dissatisfaction with the arrangements led Sword to help establish pension fund LUCRF in 1978, of which he became the founding Chief Executive Officer.
+He resigned in 2014.

 The seeds for the current system were sown in 1983, when the government reached a deal with trade unions on wage increases.
 The government would allow wages to be increased by 3 per cent, but in an effort to curb inflation, workers would not be able to spend this 3 per cent, but instead it would be paid out in the form of contributions into a superannuation fund.